-Flaxmere is a ‘young’ community, which was only established in 1967 and where almost half of the population is under 25 years old.
+Flaxmere is a ‘young’ community, established in 1967, where almost half of the population is under 25 years old.

-Flaxmere is relatively new, with good quality infrastructure.
-It was planned as an idealistic garden suburb, and the original houses built along and around Flaxmere Ave were marketed in 1967 as a parade of homes boasting “a new concept in modern living”.
+It was planned as an idealistic garden suburb and has good quality infrastructure.
+The original houses built along and around Flaxmere Ave were marketed in 1967 as a parade of homes boasting “a new concept in modern living”.

 As it has expanded the mix of housing has increased.
 There are areas of cheaper, higher-density housing built during a recession in the 1980s, with a shift back to building larger brick and tile homes in the central and northern areas since the early 2000s.
 Flaxmere provides opportunities for first home buyers to purchase a good home for their money.

 The main attractions for visitors and locals are Flaxmere Pool (with two indoor swimming pools) and Flaxmere Park, a stunning award-winning 17-hectare green space with playground with splash pad, full-size basketball court, cycling and walking paths, nine-hole disc golf, exercise equipment, and ki-o-rahi field.
 Every Saturday morning a parkrun is held on the park, and it is also a popular venue for events, including a Matariki Festival, Flaxmere Family Fun Day, and Flaxmere's Christmas in the Park.

 Flaxmere has good facilities and a strong community spirit.
 Health and other service providers are located close to the village centre and Work and Income has a Community Link office that provides a range of government and non-government social support services in the local area.